What Makes the Price of Roof Cleaning Go Up?

 - Tidying surrounding areas

-Extra care is also taken where neighbouring properties are close by, particularly on semi-detached homes, to ensure everything is left clean and tidy and we are all at peace with the neighbours.
+Extra care is also taken where neighbouring properties are close by, particularly on semi-detached homes, to ensure everything is left clean and tidy and there is peace with the neighbours.

 Waste Removal and Disposal costs for roof cleaning